Dr. Livingstone, I Presume?

 In 1841, a man from Scotland named David Livingstone set foot on the African continent.
 Livingstone was a doctor, Christian missionary, and fearless explorer.
 Over the next 32 years, he travelled nearly 29,000 miles (46,700 kilometers) around Africa, and bravely explored places no other white man had ever been.
 His travel journals made him one of the greatest European explorers of Africa.

 I have explored only a small portion of Africa, but I can’t imagine Livingstone seeing anything more spectacular than the mighty Victoria Falls.
 These falls are located at the border of Zambia and Zimbabwe.
 Before Livingstone arrived, the falls there were called Mosi-oa-Tunya, which means “the smoke that thunders” in the local language.
-When Livingstone reached the falls in November of 1855, he renamed them “Victoria Falls,” to honor the ruler of his homeland, Queen Victoria.
+He usually called the places he visited by their local names, but when Livingstone reached the falls in November of 1855, he renamed them “Victoria Falls,” to honor the ruler of his homeland, Queen Victoria.

 There are many qualities that helped Dr. Livingstone explore uncharted parts of Africa.
 He travelled light, carrying only a few necessary supplies.
 He met many tribal chiefs on his journeys, and he gained their respect by treating them with honor.
 Many European traders in Africa had frightened local villagers with their guns, but Livingstone always approached each village peacefully.